github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners.md

 ## CODEOWNERS and branch protection

-Repository owners can add branch protection rules to ensure that changed code is reviewed by the owners of the changed files.
-For more information, see "[AUTOTITLE](/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches)."
+Repository owners must add branch protection rules to ensure that changed code is reviewed by the owners of the changed files.
+Specifically the option "Require review from Code Owners" For more information, see "[AUTOTITLE](/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches)."

+Be aware that you must also specify the CODEOWNERS file/location itself in CODEOWNERS to protect this file and rules from being changed.
+And it would be wise to protect the highest tier location as well if not used, to stop a CODEOWNERS file being created there ```/.github/CODEOWNERS @owner_username```

 ## Further reading